 The reviewer is correct that there are previous studies that have investigated the incremental effects of exposure.
 But none of these works address the primary question raised in the present manuscript: how do listeners incrementally adapt during the early moments of exposure to an unfamiliar talker (speaking the listeners’ L1), and is this incremental adaptation proceeding in ways predicted by theories of distributional learning?

 We are, of course, inspired by the seminal work by Logan et al. (as well as other early works from the McClelland lab) on distributional learning over speech inputs.
-But this and similar study look at how adaptation unfolds over much longer periods of time (weeks!).
-This makes sense, of course, given that these studies focus on L2 acquisition.
+But this and similar studies look at how adaptation unfolds over much longer periods of time (weeks!).
+This makes sense, of course, given that they focus on L2 acquisition.
 How the acquisition of L2 phonological categories unfolds over weeks of explicit training was---and is---a fascinating question.

 But it is a different question from how rapid adaptation over mere minutes of exposure affects L1 speech perception (and in the absence of any reference to “training”: unlike in L2 learning studies, our participants were not asked to learn a new language; they were simply listening to someone speaking in the listener’s L1).
 Since these early studies on L2 learning were published, a new and highly productive body of research has found that some changes in L1 speech perception can occur within a few sentences (e.g., Clarke & Garrett, 2004; Xie et al., 2018).
 While it is quite possible that these rapid changes in L1 perception originate in the same mechanisms as L2 acquisition, and that this includes distributional learning, that is by no means to be taken for granted (see also recent discussions in Zheng & Samuels, 2020; Baese-Berk, 2018; Bent & Baese-Berk, 2021; Xie et al., 2023).